lipupini/lipupini/README.md

 Though ActivityPub implementation is currently limited, the demo is searchable in the Fediverse `@example@lipupini-demo.dup.bz`

 The demo runs on Apache2.
-If you already have Apache2 configured to serve PHP, then you can install Composer dependencies and point the virtual host's `DocumentRoot` to `plugin/Lukinview/webroot` and it should "just work."
+If you already have Apache2 configured to serve PHP, then you can install Composer dependencies and point the virtual host's `DocumentRoot` to `webroot` and it should "just work."

 AI-powered keyword filtering is currently a "hidden feature" due to potential performance issues and ease-of-setup.
 See `package/rclip/README.md` for more information.